fedora-infra/bodhi/docs/user/man_pages/bodhi.rst

         The Koji tag to use to search for update candidates (e.g., f29-updates-candidate).

+    ``--composed-by-bodhi, --not-composed-by-bodhi``

+        The flag that indicates whether the release is composed by Bodhi or not.

     ``--dist-tag TEXT``

         The Koji dist tag for this release (e.g., f29).